IvanRublev/Nestru/README.md

 Turns a map into a nested struct according to hints given to the library.
 And vice versa turns any nested struct into a map.

-It works with maps/structs of any shape and complexity.
-For example, when map keys are named differently than struct's fields.
-Or when fields can hold values of various struct types conditionally.
+It works with maps/structs of any shape and level of nesting.
+Highly configurable by implementing `Nestru.Decoder` and `Nestru.Encoder` protocols for structs.

+Useful for translating map keys to struct's fields named differently.
+Or to specify default values missing in the map and required by struct.

-The library's primary purpose is to serialize a JSON map; at the same time, the map can be of any origin.
+The library's primary purpose is to serialize a map coming from a JSON payload or an Erlang term; at the same time, the map can be of any origin.

-The map can have atom or binary keys.
-The library takes the binary key first and then the same-named atom key if the binary key is missing during the decoding of the map.
+The input map can have atom or binary keys.
+The library takes the binary key first and then the same-named atom key if the binary key is missing while decoding the map.
+The library generates maps with atom keys during the struct encode operation.

 ## Tour